 First principles is a physics way to looking at the world.
 What that really means is, you boil things down to the most fundamental truths … and then reason up from there.

 Picking the right investment is predicting the future.
-Predicting the future is hard.
-Start at the beginning and reason up.
+Predicting the future is hard, unless you are an investment advisor with all the latest data.
+Your best bet is to start at the beginning and reason up.

 Back to Reid:

 What is human nature?
 What is humanity like now and where is it going?
 And how does your product or service fit into that?

 That doesn’t sounds so hard.
 For example, think about the trends you keep hearing about millennials.
 What will happen if a greater portion of the population gets married later or hops around from job to job?

 The chance for the greatest returns are when your beliefs are different than everyone else’s beliefs.
 If you just arrive at the same conclusion as everyone else, the potential return is much smaller.
 This stands especially true in the case of real estate.
 Everyone is aware that it is a growing market, but which property would fetch more profits than others can only be predicted with proper market research.
 Thankfully enough, those without the time or expertise to surf through the different statistics and analytics can get the aid of realtors like Lincoln Frost, for instance, to make the most profit out of their investments.